Preventing depression is a difficult task. Depression can be caused by a few sources.

 From high cortisol levels that result in negative side effects on the mind and body, to an environment that is overstimulating, fighting depression can be a process.

 It comes down to analyzing what triggers the worst feelings and finding ways to counteract/negate the effects.

 Often, depression doesn’t come down to the whims of the individual but is relegated to the chemical balance within the brain.

 There is a myriad of opportunities for anyone to fight the effects of depression and lead to a happier general mind state and mood.

-Research has pointed to several reasons why in both males and females exercise is great for overall mood.
+Research has pointed to several reasons why in both males and females, exercise is great for overall mood.
 Whether overly stressed or seasonally depressed, exercise when done consistently is one of the best methods for getting into great shape and keeping your mind and body healthy.

-Whether lifting weights to help boost testosterone or yoga to help boost peace of mind.
+Whether women lifting weights to help boost endorphins or yoga to help boost peace of mind.
 Taking the time to initially start by finding an activity you physically enjoy such as tennis or walking in the woods goes a long way to making healthy exercise a habit that is good for fighting off depression.

 Sleep is extremely complicated.
 It is something we often take for granted.
 It is not a given for some that are severely depressed and for others it is an escape that can be used to lessen the weight of the world.
 When it comes to mental health not only sleep but a healthy restful sleep for the appropriate amount of time makes a difference.